metalama/Metalama.Documentation/content/conceptual/introspection/linqpad.md

 ---
 uid: linqpad
 summary: "This document provides a comprehensive guide on using the Metalama driver for LINQPad to inspect and test code queries, list target declarations, inspect the outcome of aspects, and query the resulting code mode.
 It includes installation instructions, usage examples, and troubleshooting tips."
-keywords: "LINQPad, Metalama driver, inspect code, test code queries, list target declarations, inspect outcome of aspects, query resulting code, installation instructions, usage examples, troubleshooting tips"
+keywords: "LINQPad, Metalama driver, inspect code, test code queries, list target declarations, inspect the outcome of aspects, query resulting code, installation instructions, usage examples, troubleshooting tips"
 created-date: 2023-07-11
 modified-date: 2024-11-06
 ---

 # Inspecting a project using LINQPad

 LINQPad is a widely used tool for interactively querying databases using Language Integrated Query (LINQ) syntax.
 It enables you to write and execute LINQ queries against various data sources, including SQL databases, XML documents, and .NET objects.
-With the Metalama driver for LINQPad, you can also query your source code as though it were a database.
+With the Metalama driver for LINQPad, you can also query your source code like a database.

 ## Benefits

-We developed the Metalama driver for LINQPad to assist developers and architects in building and testing their Metalama aspects and fabrics.
+We developed the Metalama drivers for LINQPad to assist developers and architects in building and testing their Metalama aspects and fabrics.
 However, this driver can be utilized even if you are not using Metalama.

 With this driver, you can: